-Once your son starts becoming more independent, it can be more difficult for them to pick up the habit of reading from scratch, or to keep up their previous amount of reading time.
+Once your son starts becoming more independent, it can be more challenging to pick up the habit of reading from scratch or keep up their previous amount of reading time.
 This is natural, especially if you only have a small number of books to choose from, which can get boring for your son.
 The best way to keep your son’s active interest in reading is to read around your son’s active interests!

 Reinforce positive behaviours

 With both boys and girls, it’s important to encourage positive behaviours.
-And this doesn’t just apply to books and reading, but to every aspect of life.
-It’s of the utmost importance not just to discourage bad behaviour through punishment, but to encourage good behaviour with rewards.
-So, for his continued commitment to reading- say, if he reads with you every night or you manage to finish a book together over the course of a week- then it won’t be a bad thing to offer just a little reward.
+And this doesn’t just apply to books and reading, but every aspect of life.
+It’s of the utmost importance not just to discourage lousy behaviour through punishment but to encourage good behaviour with rewards.
+So, for his continued commitment to reading- say, if he reads with you every night or you manage to finish a book together over a week- then it won’t be a bad thing to offer just a little reward.

 At the same time, it’s also possible to treat reading as a ‘reward’ in itself.
 If, after all, you’re reading books around your son’s interest- dinosaurs, football, recipe books, it doesn’t matter- he will genuinely enjoy the time you spend together poring over a book, and he may even want to read on his own.
-But he’ll be especially eager if from a young age you encourage him to think of reading as a reward- something to be enjoyed and savoured rather than a chore to get through.
+But he’ll be especially eager if you encourage him to think of reading as a reward- something to be enjoyed and savoured rather than a chore to get through from a young age.